LiskArchive/lisk-legacy-docs/introduction.md

 ## Versions

-We release new versions of Lisk Elements regularly.
-Documentation on [lisk.io](https://lisk.io/documentation) will keep up to date with version updates.
+Documentation on [lisk.io](https://lisk.io/documentation) keeps up to date with version updates.
 The table below provides an overview about the former releases and documentation versions of Lisk Elements.

 Version | Release date <br> (yy/mm/dd)| Documentation reference
 ---     | ---         | ---